kvarak/dnd/docs/_Classes/fighter.md

 Throughout history, myth, and fiction, warriors have often had a religious focus.
 The cult of Ares, the Norse úlfheðnar, the cult of Mithras and of course the Templars are all examples of this.
 The Templar is a fighter archetype that parallels the Eldritch Knight - using magic similar to clerics rather than wizards.
 Their focus remains firmly martial - their magical powers are much more limited than clerics, or even paladins.
 This version of the religious warrior is one of a cult member initiated into secrets.
 The Templars gain their powers as much from the study of ritual and cult secrets as from a divine power.

 ### Learned
-Though the study of cult lore, you become proficient with a single intelligence-based skill other than investigation at 3rd level.
-While religion is the most common topic a Templar might gain, each cult and each member focus on different lore.
+Though the study of cult lore, add *Religion* to your class skills and gain 1 skill point to spend on this skill.

 ### Spellcasting
-When you reach 3rd level, you gain divinely inspired magical ability.
-Your spells come from the cleric list.
+You gain divinely inspired magical ability.

 #### Cantrips
 You learn two cantrips of your choice from the cleric spell list.
 You learn an additional cleric cantrip of your choice at 10th level.